Limitations on liability

 Is warranty insurance common?

-Frequency/market practice: Fairly common; W&I insurance is becomingly increasingly common, particularly in private equity deals.
+Frequency/market practice: Fairly common; W&I insurance is becomingly increasingly common, and is a standard consideration in seller-led private equity and auction deals.